BuckWoody/PresentationsAndBlogs/dataliteracy/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/textbubble.png?raw=true"> <h2>About this Workshop</h2>

-Welcome to this Microsoft solutions workshop on *<TODO: Enter workshop name>*.
+Welcome to this workshop on *Data Literacy - Using Data To Make Intelligent Decisions*.
 In this workshop, you'll learn <TODO: Describe what the students will learn>

-The focus of this workshop is to understand <TODO: Describe the workshop's primay focus in one sentence>
+The focus of this workshop is to understand how to work with authoritative data to make decisions based on a repeatable scientific process.

-You'll start by <TODO: Describe what the flow of the workshop will be>, with a focus on how to extrapolate what you have learned to create other solutions for your organization.
+You'll start by developing skills to find the most authoritative data, understand and use data tools including spreadsheets, databases, and programming languages, analyze the data in context, and use the data for intelligent decisions.

 This README.MD file explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.

 (You can view all of the [source files for this workshop on this github site, along with other workshops as well.
-Open this link in a new tab to find out more.](https://github.com/BuckWoody/workshops))
+Open this link in a new tab to find out more.](https://github.com/BuckWoody/presentations))

 <p style="border-bottom: 1px solid lightgrey;"></p>